tkosciol/cmi-workshops/docs/qiita-shotgun-metagenomics-processing.rst

 .. figure::  images/shotgun-process-sample-info.png
    :align:   center

 Once complete, click 'Add New Preparation'.
-Give the preparation a name, select the prep info file, 'CMI_shotgun-metagenomics_tutorial_prep_info', and select 'Metagenomic' in both of the drop-down menus.
-Click 'Create New Preparation'.
+Give the preparation a name of your choosing, select the prep info file, 'CMI_shotgun-metagenomics_tutorial_prep_info', and select 'Metagenomic' in both of the drop-down menus.
+Then click 'Create New Preparation'.

 .. figure::  images/shotgun-process-prep-info.png
    :align:   center

 This will create a new preparation under 'Data Types'.
-Click on the new preparation and then the prep ID.
-Select 'per_sample_FASTQ - None', and give the files a name.
+Click on the new preparation and then the prep ID text.
+This will open up options for which you should select 'per_sample_FASTQ - None', and give the files a name.
 Then click 'Add Files'.

 .. figure::  images/shotgun-process-add-files.png
    :align:   center

-Once your files are added, you should see a processing network with an artifact representing the sequence data.
+Once your sequence files are added, you should see a processing network with an artifact representing the sequence data.

 .. figure::  images/shotgun-process-network.png
    :align:   center

 We will now process the sequence data using Shogun to create taxa-abundance tables at three hierarchical levels: phylum, family, and genus.
-Shogun is a metagenomic tool for assigning binned sequence reads to metagenomes, and assigning taxonomy using a reference database.
-In Qiita, Shogun uses either utree or bowtie2 to align to references.
+Shogun is a metagenomic tool for assigning sequence reads to metagenomes, and taxonomic classification using a reference database.
+In Qiita, Shogun uses either **utree** or **bowtie2** to align to references.

 Running Shogun on human-filtered per-sample FASTQ data
 ------------------------------------------------------